cloudmesh/technologies/chapters/tech/openid.md

 References :o: use bibtex

-“Glossary”.
+:o: This is not how we do refernces

+* Glossary.
 LiveJournal Server: Technical Info.
+Retrieved 9/10/2018
-Retrieved 9/10/2018 Slot, Marco.
-“Beginner’s Guide to OpenID Phishing”.
-Retrieved 9/10/2018 “User Authentication with OAuth 2.0”.
+* Slot, Marco.
+Beginner’s Guide to OpenID Phishing.
+Retrieved 9/10/2018
+* User Authentication with OAuth 2.0.
 OAuth.net.
 Retrieved 9/10/2018